M7Tro/educationalProjects/chatApp/README.md

 After that, we create a hook for getting messages.

 Do not forget to include a useEffect so that getMessages is run whenever it is rendered.

+I have implemented the nest important steps by myself.
+Because a friend of mine told me that it is better to make something less perfect but figure it out yourself.
+The messages are now all displayed.
+And if you send one, it will immediately be displayed inside the MessageContainer.

+I will now watch how it is implemented in the tutorial.
+My approach was quite messy.
+And I added some additions (changed format of data send by backend for example).

+?. is called the optional chaining operator.
+If the property you access like this is evaluated to null/undefined, accessing it with ?. will not result in error.

+In the tutorial, instead of showing a loading circle animation like I did, author displays a 'skeleton' of notifications.

+He creates a folder called "skeletons" inside components and a file skeleton.jsx

+We consume this component inside Messages.jsx

+He uses an interesting way of mapping those skeletons.
+The goal is to create 3 skeletons.
+He uses a map function that is applied like this: [...Array(3)].map((_, idx)=>(<Skeleton key = {idx}/>))

+I don't want to include this.
+I think that a simple loading wheel is better.

+The part that I did not implement is checking whether the message is from us or from user.
+I guess I made a mistake by only sending the message and the createdAt fields from backend.
+I will also send the senderId.
+Anythign that is sent from us will correspond to authUser global context and that way we can apply styles for positioning messages left and right.
+Gonna fix the backend, and then implement it in Message component.